 UNRWA: Gaza Needs Sufficient Food Aid To Avoid Famine

-(MENAFN- IANS) Cairo, June 3 (IANS) An official from the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA) in Gaza has said that people in the besieged Palestinian enclave need sufficient food aid to avoid famine.
+(MENAFN- Nam News Network) CAIRO, Jun 3 (NNN-MENA) – An official from the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA) in Gaza, said yesterday that, people in the besieged Palestinian enclave need sufficient food aid to avoid famine.

-"There is no safe zone in the enclave, and the humanitarian crisis is getting more complex," Inas Hamdan, UNRWA acting public information officer in Gaza, said on Sunday in a live interview in Cairo with Egypt's state-linked Al-Qahera News television network.
+“There is no safe zone in the enclave, and the humanitarian crisis is getting more complex,” Inas Hamdan, UNRWA acting public information officer in Gaza, said in a live interview in Cairo, with Egypt's state-linked Al-Qahera News television network.

-She noted that UNRWA teams are trying to provide health services and distribute food supplies to the shelters, which need sufficient food aid to avoid famine, Xinhua news agency reported.
+She noted that, UNRWA teams are trying to provide health services and distribute food supplies to the shelters, which need sufficient food aid to avoid famine.

-Israel has launched a large-scale offensive against Hamas in the Gaza Strip since October 7, 2023, after Hamas carried out a surprise attack on southern Israel that killed about 1,200 people.

-At least 36,439 Palestinians have been killed and more than 82,627 others injured since then, according to the figures released by the Gaza health authorities.
+At least 36,439 Palestinians, mostly women and children, have been killed by the Zionist forces, and more than 82,627 others injured, up to yesterday, according to the figures released by the Gaza health authorities.– NNN-MENA

 Legal Disclaimer: